-Before applying the disaggregated GETS model to our dataset, we discuss whether it is necessary to test for the number of co-integrated vectors between the dependent and the independent variables.
-Rao et al. (2010) argue that cointegration techniques and GETS are observationally equivalent but "GETS based on the classical methods is simpler to use and well suited for the purpose of testing theories" (p.
+4 Having said that, Rao et al. (2010) argue that cointegration techniques and ECM are observationally equivalent but "based on the classical methods is simpler to use and well suited for the purpose of testing theories" (p.
 697).
-Moreover, Hendry3 repeatedly stated that if the underlying economic theory is correct, then the variables in the levels must be co-integrated and, therefore, a linear combination of the I(1) levels of the variables must be I(0).
-As this approach holds for the GETS model (that is the model is based on the assumption of a stable long-run relationship between the international crude oil price and the retail fuel prices), it does not need to be pre-tested for cointegration.
+Moreover, Hendry repeatedly stated that if the underlying economic theory is correct, then the variables in the levels must be co-integrated and, therefore, a linear combination of the I(1) levels of the variables must be I(0).
+As this approach holds for the ECM model (that is the model is based on the assumption of a stable long-run relationship between the international crude oil price and the retail results are robust to misspecification.